 There are even some luxury options that charge higher rehab prices.
 The fact is that there are treatment options to fit nearly all budgets.
 There are luxury treatment options that cater to the financial elite.
 They charge thousands of dollars per week, but there are also sliding scale programs.
 These will drastically reduce the average cost of rehab.

 The cost of drug rehab centers vary wildly from center to center.
-It is important to speak with individual treatment facilities and insist on receiving accurate information about the different costs options as well as the type and level of care provided from each.
+It is important to speak with individual treatment facilities and insist on receiving accurate information about the different cost options as well as the type and level of care provided from each.

 Get Help Now!